How to Get AS9100 Certification

 Configuration management

-Risk-based operational controls
+Risk-based operational control

 Enhanced supplier management